 There are several design features in the Original Travel Pillow from Comfy Commuter that set it apart from standard neck pillows.
+A chin strap, slip-resistant backing, and a flat back design are just a few features.
 But is it worth the price?
 Read on for my full review.

 The travel pillow was created by Ana Rojas and Linda Hernandez, the mother-daughter team behind Comfy Commuter.
 They even purchased a real airline seat to test their product.